 The Japanese ideographic system was borrowed from Chinese as early as in the 4th century.
-The first component of the above compound – 日 – represents the Sun.
-The second component being a suffix, the semantic link between the 'norm; routine; habit' concept and the Sun's daily appearance is both evident and indicative.
+The first component of the above compound, 日 [hi], denotes the Sun; the second – time, the semantic link between the ensuing 'norm; routine; habit' and the Sun's daily appearance being both evident and indicative.
 While Spanish soler (-er being the mark of the infinitive) means 'to be in the habit of' and French insolite denotes something 'unusual', Italian di solito reproduces the exact same meaning as Japanese 日頃 [higoro] – 'normally; routinely; habitually'.
-Language is the depository of the Collective Human Unconscious, where the most intricate details of our ancestors' worldview have for millennia been encapsulated.
+Language is the repository of the Collective Human Unconscious, where the most intricate details of our ancestors' worldview have for millennia been encapsulated.
 Chinese – which provides straightforward evidence of the Indo-European root – proves to be a major gate to that Collective Human Unconscious, or call it the Historical Mind.